 Tip #2: Goals: Make a list of your goals, and use those goals during your conversations with coaches.
 Ask lots of questions primarily about how CrossFit could be used to meet your goals.
 Coaches should be patient and ask more questions about you than they tell you about themselves.

 Tip #3: Coaching: Ask about the training staff.
-How long have their most experienced trainers been certified to coach CrossFit and involved in fitness?
+How long have their most experienced trainers been certified to coach CrossFit and involved in fitness or is this CrossFitter turned self-proclaimed coach?
 What specialty certifications and other fitness related experience do they have?
 What have they done outside of CrossFit?
 Do they have other certifications?
 Have they been athletes themselves?
-Did CrossFit transform the coach’s life somehow?
+Did CrossFit transform the coaches’ life somehow?
 What is their reputation amongst other people in the fitness industry and community?
 Find these things out and take from it what you will, but do some research.
-CrossFit Synergistics (CFS) coaches have extensive experience in coaching all types of people, and are certified in Olympic weightlifting, gymnastics, kettlebell training, endurance training, mobility, kids & teens as well as holistic backgrounds in yoga, message, physical therapy and nutrition.
-What sort of coaching will you receive?
+CrossFit Synergistics (CFS) coaches have extensive experience in coaching all types of people, and are certified in Olympic weightlifting, gymnastics, kettlebell training, endurance training, mobility, kids & teens as well as holistic backgrounds in yoga, message, physical therapy, and nutrition.
+What sort of coaching you will receive?
 Do you have access to the coaches outside of class?
 How much time do they spend on skill work?
 Are they able to coach beginners as well as advanced students?
 Do they seem to have good communication and class management skills?
 Do they write blogs that are interesting and edifying?
 Is there nutrition and lifestyle coaching included in the curriculum?
 Look for coaches that understand that it’s about the athlete.
 Coaches must remember that the first order of business is do no harm and make you more fit tomorrow than you were yesterday.

 Tip #6: Programming: Ask about the methodology behind their programming and read over the older posts of the blog or website.
 Is there a balance of Strength and Met Cons in laymen’s terms, short and long workout of the day or (WODS)?
 Avoid boxes that do long wods every day because it leads to elevated cortisol and stress levels.
 Who programs the workouts and do they follow that particular style?
 Look for boxes that discuss all aspects of a healthy lifestyle – sleep, nutrition, recovery, warm-ups and cool downs.
 Check out their Nutrition info.
 Do they walk the talk or survive on or dispense out dated nutrition concepts?

 One big reason to train at a CrossFit affiliate versus training on your own is for the community.
 The challenge of the workouts brings out a unique camaraderie amongst CrossFit members.
 Every community is going to be slightly different and different communities are a proper fit for different people.
 Community can extend outside the box as well.
-Does the affiliate have extra curricular activities, seminars, paleo dinners, hooverball tournaments?
-In addition, check to see if there are ever times for “Open Box” to practice lifting for beginners or for a competitor to train.
+Does the affiliate have extra curricular activities, Seminars, Pale dinners, Hoover ball tournaments?
+In addition, check to see if there are ever times for “Open Box” to practice lifting, for beginners, or for a competitors to train.
 Try a “Free Class” out and see how it goes.